Last Updated on September 18, 2025 by Kate Noble

 13. Be wowed by the Dubai fountains

-Probably one of the most popular of attractions and it’s free!
-Even for the repeat visitor, the fountains outside Dubai Mall are still wow.
+Probably one of the most popular of attractions, and it’s free!
+Even for the repeat visitor, the fountains outside the Dubai Mall are still wow.
 Head down from 6pm every evening to get a spot and be amazed.
-Top tip – walk around the lake a bit and there’s plenty more room so you don’t have to be stuck with the crowds who queue up 30 mins before.
-For more on where to get the best fountain views without the crowds see this post.
+Top tip – walk around the lake a bit, and there’s plenty more room, so you don’t have to be stuck with the crowds who queue up 30 mins before.
+For more on where to get the best fountain views without the crowds, see this post.

 Dubai fountains